V Festival: V2007

 Amy Winehouse was supposed to play but cancelled due to admittance into rehab.
 She was replaced by Happy Mondays.
 Babyshambles were four hours late for their set at Weston Park after being held up by traffic.
 Robyn replaced The Bravery.

 V2008

 Tickets went on general sale on 7 March 2008 at 10 am, and sold out in 90 minutes.

 On 26 June 2008 at 10 am, extra tickets for both venues went on sale.

 V2009

 Tickets for V 2009 went on general sale on 6 March 2009.
 A limited number of tickets went on sale at 10 am on 19 August 2008, following the end of the 2008 festival.
 Weekend tickets were priced at £132.50 (no camping) and £152.50 (with camping) for the weekend.
 On 2 March 2009 NME confirmed The Killers and Oasis as headliners.
-However, Oasis did not perform in Chelmsford due to frontman Liam Gallagher having viral laryngitis.
-Oasis split-up as a band just a few days later, making their Staffordshire show their last.
+However, Oasis did not perform in Chelmsford due to frontman Liam Gallagher having viral laryngitis, as a result Snow Patrol filled in for the band.
+Oasis split-up as a band just a few days later, making their Staffordshire show their last until their reunion tour more than 16 years later.

 The event was held on 22 & 23 August 2009.